Rakuten Mobile Saikyo Park Miyagi: Accessibility and transportation

 Miyaginohara Station on the Senseki Line is the ballpark's closest train station.

 Miyaginohara Station on JR East's Senseki Line is the closest train station to Rakuten Seimei Park.
 Nicknamed "baseball station", it was repainted crimson red in 2005 to celebrate the founding of the team.
-Additionally, atop the station's entrance sits a large Eagles helmet, it features images of the team's mascots, and trains play a clip from the team's song "Habatake Rakuten Eagles" as their departure melody.
+Additionally, atop the station's entrance sits a large Eagles helmet and it features images of the team's mascots.
+From 2010 to 2026, a clip from the team's song "Habatake Rakuten Eagles" was also played as the trains' departure melody.
 Tsutsujigaoka Station, the next station west of Miyaginohara on the Senseki Line, also brings passengers to within walking distance of the stadium.
 Sendai Subway's Tōzai Line can also be used to get to Miyagi Stadium, with the line's Yakushido and Rembo Stations both bringing passengers to within a fifteen-minute walk.
 For fans arriving to Sendai Station via various lines, including the Sendai Subway Namboku Line, the Shinkansen, or the Sendai Airport Line, Rakuten operates a shuttle bus to and from the stadium from the station's east exit bus stop platform 76.

 In addition to rail service, several bus options also provide transportation to the stadium.
 Locally, Rakuten Seimei Park is served by Sendai City Bus routes 230, 233, and 308.
 Some intercity bus routes operated by JR Bus Tōhoku, Aizu Bus, and Fukushima Transportation throughout the Tōhoku region also provide direct-to-stadium options on game days.
 For fans not using public transportation, the stadium is accessible by car via the Tōhoku Expressway (E4) on the west and Sendai-Tōbu Road (E6) on the east.
 The stadium has an on-site and an off-site parking lot as well as on-site parking for bikes and motorcycles.